microsoft/graspologic-js/examples/beginner-extended.md

 } from '@graspologic/renderer'
 import { GraphContainer } from '@graspologic/graph'
-import { exampleData, utils } from 'docs'
+import { exampleData, utils } from 'docs' import { EdgesRenderable } from '@graspologic/renderables-edges'
+import { NodesRenderable } from '@graspologic/renderables-nodes'

 function createRenderer(data, width, height) {
 	// Create a renderer and add it to the container